 Alternative 3 also includes significant population growth, increasing in intensity from the current vacant, under-utilized and agricultural uses to a variety of low, medium and high density residential, commercial, and public uses.
-Hhowever with the population being will be accommodated within a smaller geographic area with higher residential densities.
+However the population will be accommodated within a smaller geographic area with higher residential densities.
 The additional commercial and employment included in the land use assumptions of Alternative 3 would potentially decrease the amount of trips and trip lengths resulting with less overall impacts to the transportation network than Alternative 2.